rdbisme/ovh-python-email-manager/README.md

 e.g.
 ['rdb@domain.com', 'A sample mailbox','','rdb@gmail.com']
 ```
 the only field needed is `Account Name`.
-If `Password` is not filled up the program auto-calculate it. `Notification Email` is only needed if the `--notify` flag is used.
+If `Password` is not filled up the program auto-calculates it. `Notification Email` is only needed if the `--notify` flag is used.

 - Removing Entries
 ```ovh_mails.py remove (<address> | --file <filename>)```